Miami vs. Drake: Odds, spread, over/under - NCAA Tournament First Round

 Miami vs. Drake: Odds, spread, over/under and other Vegas lines - NCAA Tournament First Round

-The No. 5 seed Miami Hurricanes (25-7) will look to defeat the No. 12 seed Drake Bulldogs (27-7) in the first round of the NCAA Tournament on Friday at MVP Arena.
-This matchup tips off at 7:25 PM.
+The No. 5 seed Miami Hurricanes (25-7) and the No. 12 seed Drake Bulldogs (27-7) will meet in the first round of the NCAA Tournament on Friday at 7:25 PM.
+The matchup airs on TBS.

-In this article, you can see the spread and odds across multiple sportsbooks for the Miami vs. Drake matchup.
+See odds, spreads, over/unders and more from multiple sportsbooks in this article for the Miami vs. Drake matchup.

 Miami vs. Drake Game Info